-LEA staff should complete the form in Appendix G in the PARCC Accessibility Features and Accommodations Manual and retain the form in the student's file.
+LEA staff should complete the form in Appendix G in the AF&A Manual and retain the form in the student's file.
 The parent/guardian must be notified that an emergency accommodation was provided.
-Transfer DC information from Appendix C to this location.

 Refusal of Accommodations

 If a student refuses the accommodation(s) listed in their IEP, 504 plan, or EL plan, the school must document in writing that the student refused the accommodation(s).
 However, the accommodation(s) must be offered and remain available to the student during the test administration.
 The Student Accommodation Refusal Form must be completed and placed in the student's file.
 Also, on the day of the student's refusal of an accommodation, a copy of the completed form must be sent home to the parent/guardian.
 The STC should work with Test Administrators to determine who else should be informed of the student's refusal of the accommodation(s).
 In addition, the team involved in the student's IEP, 504 plan, or EL plan, may want to consider discussing this issue at the student's next meeting.